A cop broke her arm, tossed her out of Ultra even though she had a ticket, woman says

 Since then, the event that attracts more than 160,000 people each year to Miami’s Bayfront Park has undergone a series of changes to try to calm the crowds.
 New fences similar to the ones used at Formula One races were installed.
 Patrons are now only permitted in with clear backpacks.
 The age for entry was raised to 18 and there is a drop-off area where visitors can leave weapons or drugs with no questions asked.

-Ray Martinez, the former Miami Beach police chief who now heads up security at the festival, said small groups that still occasionally look for weaknesses and try to get in past the last gate are usually met by off-duty police working the event.
-He said he’s not aware of the incident involving Hernani.
+Ray Martinez, the former Miami Beach police chief who now heads up security at the festival, said small groups still occasionally look for weaknesses and try to get in past the last gate.
+They’re usually met by off-duty police working the event.
+He said he was not aware of the incident involving Hernani.

 Concert-goers now have to get through three gates to get into the festival that often draws some of the top DJs in the world.
 At the first gate, security checks IDs for age.
 The second gate is for carry-ins.
 And tickets are checked at the third gate.
 Since the gate-crashing incident four years ago, arrests have dropped precipitously.